jjmr007/Successful-Calls-to-ABI-missing-functions/English/Readme.md

 It was used a special application to calculate "[vanity addresses](https://github.com/MyEtherWallet/VanityEth)" that what they do is to generate as in a mining software, multiple private keys for externally controlled addresses (EOA) in order to deploy a contract several times, until the contract address deployed had the amount of zeros that the algorithm can afford or the user is willing to wait for them to be generated.
 This was carried out by the [Trust-Token](https://www.trusttoken.com/) company in order to grant an extra security feature to its contracts.

-On the other hand, the contract does not have the name "True-USD", that was in the past!
+On the other hand, the contract does not have the name "True-USD", which was in the past!
 Now it is called: "OwnedUpgradeabilityProxy" and is the sequence of several code blocks in the form of abstract contracts inherited one after another, until the compilable contract  has the presence of a function without any name, known as [FALLBACK-FUNCTION](https://solidity.readthedocs.io/en/v0.4.23/contracts.html#fallback-function): a function that must be of external access and with no arguments!

 According to the solidity documentation: